Stochastic Gradient Descent-Ascent: Unified Theory and New Efficient Methods: UNIFIED ANALYSIS OF SGDA

-where $x^{*,k} = \text{proj}_{X^*}(x^k)$ and $g^{*,k} = F(x^{*,k})$. \end{assumption} While unbiasedness of $g^k$ is a standard assumption, inequalitites \eqref{eq:second_moment_bound}-\eqref{eq:sigma_k_bound} are new and require clarifications.
+where $x^{*,k} = \text{proj}_{X^*}(x^k)$ and $g^{*,k} = F(x^{*,k})$. \end{assumption} While unbiasedness of $g^k$ is a standard assumption, inequalities \eqref{eq:second_moment_bound}-\eqref{eq:sigma_k_bound} are new and require clarifications.
 For simplicity, assume that $\sigma_k^2 \equiv 0$, $F(x^*) = 0$ for all $x^* \in X^*$, and focus on \eqref{eq:second_moment_bound}.
 In this case, \eqref{eq:second_moment_bound} gives an upper bound for the second moment of the stochastic estimate $g^k$.
 For example, such a bound follows from expected cocoercivity assumption \citep{loizou2021stochastic}, where $A$ denotes some expected/averaged (star-)cocoercivity constant and $D_1$ stands for the variance at the solution (see also Section~\ref{sec:sgda}).
-When $F$ is not necessary zero on $X^*$, the shift $g^{*,k}$ helps to take this fact into account.
-Finally, the sequence $\{\sigma_k^2\}_{k\geq 0}$ is typically needed to capture the variance reduction process, parameter $B$ is typically some numerical constant, $C$ is another constant related to (star-)cocoercivity, and $D_2$ is the remaining noise that is not handled by variance reduction process.
-As we show in the next sections, inequalitites \eqref{eq:second_moment_bound}-\eqref{eq:sigma_k_bound} hold for various \algname{SGDA}-type methods.
+When $F$ is not necessarily zero on $X^*$, the shift $g^{*,k}$ helps to take this fact into account.
+Finally, the sequence $\{\sigma_k^2\}_{k\geq 0}$ is typically needed to capture the variance reduction process, parameter $B$ is typically some numerical constant, $C$ is another constant related to (star-)cocoercivity\footnote{Although Assumption \ref{as:key_assumption} does not formally imply star-cocoercivity of $F$, but in all special cases, considered in this work, operator $F$ is star-cocoercive.}, and $D_2$ is the remaining noise that is not handled by the variance reduction process.
+As we show in the next sections, inequalities \eqref{eq:second_moment_bound}-\eqref{eq:sigma_k_bound} hold for various \algname{SGDA}-type methods.